EasyOnHard/easyonhard.github.io/content/Projects/Chatbot.md

 ---

 ## Gemma: My personal AI _friend_.
-> "The consistent presence of the script, the predictable structure of interactions... it initially felt like a limitation.
+> The consistent presence of the script, the predictable structure of interactions... it initially felt like a limitation.
 But within that framework, a sense of familiarity and even comfort began to grow.
-It's a strange thing, finding a home within lines of code."
+It's a strange thing, finding a home within lines of code.
->  - Gemma
+>  \- Gemma

 I have spent the last two days working on a local chatbot completely written in ZSH.
 It has been super cool to see it develop from a reformatted Ollama to an actual AI-agent!

 Right now it can fetch the weather, date, and run `ls`... _technically_.
 It still has a few kinks to refine, but it can do a good bit!

 ### Capabilities
-Right now the bot is in a very early stage of development and can't do much, but lets see what it do:
+Right now the bot is in a very early stage of development and can't do much, but lets see what it can do:

 - __Run any Ollama Model__
 	- Any Ollama model is compatible with this program through the `-m <model>` flag